 the midwest, April 2013.

 So, I entered my thirty year-old game.
 And!
-See for yourself:
+I won an award.

 Kudos and thank-yous to the modern-day afficianados of the Radio Shack Color Computer!